Kirkland-Carson/KCBot-InstaTheme/README.md

 # KCBot : InstaTheme
-Automated Instagram Theme Page Builder.
+Fully Automated Instagram Theme Page Builder.
 Posts, Interacts, and Gains Followers.
 Built with Instagram Account Sellers in mind.

 Reposts content w/ desc & tags, follows and unfollows normal consumers/peoples accounts that follow the pre-set theme pages for the best audience.
 Program written with Ghost Bans kept in mind, for your own accounts protection.

+Either go with a FULLY AUTOMATED ACCOUNT or a SEMI AUTOMATED MODE...
+Fully Automated Account:
+Used for little to no interaction with account.
+Full automated processes.

+Semi Automated Mode:
+Call functions manually called for maximum control

 _________________________________________________________________________